WOODLAND PARK SCHOOL DISTRICT PROVIDES A SAFE AND ORDERLY ENVIRONMENT FOR EVERY STUDENT TO DEVELOP A FOUNDATION TO THRIVE AS A 21ST CENTURY CITIZEN.

 The Board of Education governs with an emphasis on organization vision rather than on interpersonal issues of the Board; encourages diversity in viewpoints; focuses on strategic leadership rather than administrative detail; observes clear distinction between Board and Superintendent roles; makes collective rather than individual decisions; exhibits future orientation rather than past or present; and governs proactively rather than reactively.

-Board of Education meetings are regularly held at 7:00 p.m. on the second Wednesday of each month.
-However, the Board does schedule one regular meeting at each school facility during the school year.
+Board of Education meetings are regularly held at 7:00 p.m. on the second Wednesday of each month held at the District Office located at 155 Panther Way in the Large Conference Room.